There’s probably not a retailer out there who wouldn’t like to see some extra lines on the bottom of their ledger each day.

-In this ultimate guide to how to increase sales in retail, we’re going to have you reclaim the art of the sale — learning about the history of sales and the concept of the small business sales funnel.
+In this ultimate guide on how to increase sales in retail, we’re going to have you reclaim the art of the sale — through learning the history of sales and the concept of a small business sales funnel.
 Ultimately, you’ll learn how it all comes together to increase brand awareness, drive demand, and boost revenue — all without appearing too pushy in the process.

 A Brief History of Sales and How It’s Changed

-Asked to picture a salesman, most people will conjure up images of used car dealers, boiler room sharks, and irritating telemarketers.
+Asked to picture a salesperson, most people will conjure up images of used car dealers, boiler room sharks, and irritating telemarketers.
 For anyone who ever sat down to dinner, heard the phone ring and shivered, you understand the loathing that can be attached to those selling a product and closing a deal.
-For quite a few years, the world of sales — those pitching, pushing and peddling goods — did its very best to live up to a reputation with aggressive tactics and an exclusive focus on making the sale.
+For quite a few years, those pitching, pushing and peddling goods — did their very best to live up to a reputation with aggressive tactics and an exclusive focus on making the sale.
 Retail store managers taught their staff to use tricks and techniques to persuade customers into making a purchase, whether the product was a good fit or not.
 Consequently, consumers often felt pressured and ended up making bad decisions.

 Salespeople were able to get away with this because of something called the ‘information deficit.’
 Back in the day, before the internet, the relationship between buyer and seller wasn’t equal.
 Merchants didn’t just stock the items and goods customers wanted to buy, they also held all of the knowledge regarding which products were best.
 They weren’t just vendors, they were knowledge gatekeepers whose advice and support was required before customers could make a purchase.
 As you can imagine, this made it incredibly easy for salespeople to dictate the terms and push unwanted/unneeded sales.